-The Latest: Life sentence possible for school shooter
+The Latest: Prosecutor asks for life for teen school shooter

 ANDERSON, S.C.
-(AP) — The Latest on a teen pleading guilty to a fatal school shooting in South Carolina (all times local):
+(AP) — The latest on a teen pleading guilty to a fatal school shooting in South Carolina (all times local):

 4:45 p.m.